strandedcity/orchestra-jupyter/README.md

 Even as Orchestra offers greatly increased accessibility for data manipulation tasks, it does not force any compromises on those who wish to use the full power of Python.

+### Run Via Docker
+- `cd` into the directory where you've cloned this repo
+- `docker build . -t orchestrajupyter`
+- `docker run -p 8888:8888 orchestrajupyter`
+- You'll see a link printed to the command line like: http://localhost:8888/?token=f716322e4001692d4b6bb346b8e8d23b3af1db58780af32f
+- Click and go!
+(But be aware that this is just a "demo" environment -- your files will not be persisted after the container stops!)

 ### Installation

 Assuming you already have Jupyter and Python3 Installed, just run these commands: